-Clean lines - The legs and arms should be correctly positions, toes should be pointed and fingers should not show tension by performing moves with clenched fist flexed feet.
+Clean lines - The legs and arms should be in a correct position; toes should be pointed, and fingers should not show tension by performing moves with clenched fist flexed feet.

 Extension - Legs, arms, and torso should be fully lengthened.
 The shoulders and/or back should not be rounded and the head should be high showing no strain.